TrueFengTingGuo/My-Digital-Painitng-Practise/README.md

 This is a place where I post my recent artwork projects.
 It involves full color painting, character design, concept about ingame object and game enviorment.

 # License
-All images are owned by this github, specifically owned by FengTing Guo (Alex).
+All images are owned by this repository, specifically owned by FengTing Guo (Alex).
 **(Do not download them, and use them for any uses without my premission)**

 # My current painting highlights